13 Things You Should Never Do at the Airport

 Don't sleep at the airport

-It’s a great way to miss a flight and get pickpocketed or lose your stuff, Davis points out.
-“Sleeping in airports is a strictly at-your-own-risk activity,” writes TripSavvy.
-“It is something that few people would recommend outside of extenuating circumstances.”
-Don’t miss the 15 craziest requests people have made on airplanes.
+It's a great way to miss a flight and get pickpocketed or lose your stuff, Davis points out.
+"Sleeping in airports is a strictly at-your-own-risk activity," writes TripSavvy.
+"It is something that few people would recommend outside of extenuating circumstances."
+Try these other free things to do while you're stuck at the airport instead.